klupsky/klupsky/README.md

 i am an open minded, creative junior frontend web developer with a graphic design background and i am based in vienna, austria.
 <br/><br/>

+- 👩🏻‍💻 I like to code
+- 💙 I love graphic design (AND illustration AND typography AND arts in general)
+- 💪 I want to build bridges between code & design and make them work together
+- 💯 I never stop learning new things

 <hr>